 The Wewewa live on the western part of Sumba (formerly Sandlewood Island).
 Sumba, one of the Lesser Sunda Islands, is located in eastern Indonesia, northwest of Australia.

 Indonesia is the fourth most populous nation and has one of the most ethnically diverse cultures in the world.
-The Wewewa are one of over 300 distinct people groups living there.
+The Wewewa are one of several hundred distinct people groups living there.
 The Indonesian islands act as vital sea routes between Asia, Europe, and Australia.
 They are also the principle link between the Pacific and Indian Oceans.

 The Wewewa are distinguished from the people on the eastern part of the island (the Kambera) primarily by language, although there are some cultural differences as well.